 The customer pointed out that some of the files had been active since 2013.
 Other forum participants urged him to scan and remove the files.

-Getting off the blacklist
+Getting off the blocklist

-While getting blacklisted alerts a small business of a security threat, it’s the last place a small business operator wants to end up in the long term.
+While getting blocklisted alerts a small business of a security threat, it’s the last place a small business operator wants to end up in the long term.
 Search engines such as Google scan vast numbers of domains for malware, SEO spam and phishing scams.
 If a site is deemed suspicious it can damage a business by making it invisible to online customers.
 As has been said:

-To get off the so-called blacklist, a small business will likely spend money on security experts or tools to clean up the infected sites.
+To get off the so-called blocklist, a small business will likely spend money on security experts or tools to clean up the infected sites.
 Once malware and other malicious software is removed, a website operator must ensure hackers can’t immediately re-enter through a backdoor or compromised passwords.

 It’s then up to the search engine to give the website a clean bill of cyber health, which can take multiple days — costing the small business potential lost customers, sales and reputation.